Particular/docs.particular.net/servicecontrol/audit-instances/configuration.md

 to access the internal database via [the RavenDB studio interface](https://ravendb.net/docs/article-page/5.4/csharp/studio/overview).

+#if-version [,5)
 ### RavenDB 3.5

-#if-version [5,)
-> [!NOTE]
-> Obsolete since version 5.0.0
-#end-if

-For instances running version 4.25 and below or using the old RavenDB 3.5 persistence the ServiceControl Audit instance can be configured to expose the RavenDB studio.

 #### ServiceControl.Audit/ExposeRavenDB

+The ServiceControl Audit instance can be configured to expose the RavenDB studio.

 | Type | Default value |
 | --- | --- |